-16. Could you provide examples of high impact systems?
+17. Could you provide examples of high impact systems?

-In some respects, the answer to this question is unique to each agency depending on their mission requirements.
+Determining the impact level of organizational information systems is unique to each agency and dependent on its mission requirements.
 At the same time, some examples are relatively obvious and common to all agencies.
-As a rebuttable presumption, all cyber critical infrastructure and key resources identified in an agency's Homeland Security Policy Directive 7 (HSPD-7), Critical Infrastructure Identification, Prioritization, and Protection, plans are high impact, as are all systems identified as necessary to support agency continuity of operations.
+As a rebuttable presumption, all cyber critical infrastructure and key resources identified in an agency's Homeland Security Policy Directive 7 (HSPD-7), Critical

+Infrastructure Identification, Prioritization, and Protection, plans are high impact, as are all systems identified as necessary to support agency continuity of operations.